saikarthik333/cycle-predictor-app/README.md

-# 🧠 Intelligent Cycle Prediction Engine
+# 🧠 Intelligent Cycle Prediction App

 A machine learning application built with Python and Streamlit to predict menstrual cycle lengths based on a user's health profile.
 This project is containerized with Docker and deployed on an AWS EC2 instance.